sebastianchristopher/Java8OCANotes/README.md

   *         at ExceptionInitializerErrorExample.<clinit>(ExceptionInitializerErrorExample.java:5)
   */
   ```
+  - note that while `ArrayIndexOutOfBoundsException` caused the error, the error thrown at runtime is `ExceptionInInitializerError`
 * `NoClassDefFoundError` - occurs when Java can't find a class at runtime
 ### Calling methods that throw exceptions
 ```java